CardiacAtlasProject/dcm4chee-arc-notes/INSTALLATION-dcm4chee-arc-5.10.5-centos-7-mysql-5.7.19.md

    $ vagrant ssh
    [vagrant@localhost ~]$
    ```

+You can transfer files between host and guest machines using `/shared` folder in the vm.

 > From now on, all command line statements are made within the vagrant vm.
 I will just write it as `$` for brevity.